mgray39/unspsc-classification/README.md

 >Meat, fish, poultry and game; meat extracts; preserved, frozen, dried and cooked fruits and vegetables; jellies, jams, compotes; eggs; milk, cheese, butter, yogurt and other milk products; oils and fats for food.
 >See https://www.wipo.int/classifications/nice/nclpub/en/fr/?basic_numbers=show&class_number=29

 While the items that are covered between the two classes are clearly different, the short descriptions make it very difficult to identify what a relative rise in the number of class 30 trade marks would mean for the food branding sector over an increase in the number of class 29 trade marks.
-When providing high level reporting on brand landscapes, the use of Nice classification is in practice highly difficult.
+When providing high level reporting on brand landscapes, the use of Nice classification as a category variable is very difficult and in practice it is rarely used in such analysis in my experience.

 ### What is UNSPSC